Recommendations

 Daniel Smith Extra Fine Watercolors

-I strongly recommend other brands over Daniel Smith paints.
+I also strongly recommend other brands over Daniel Smith paints.
 They have been misleading their customers for several years over their PrimaTek paints – a premium range that is allegedly made from minerals and gemstones.
 However, this was always a marketing gimmick.
 Some of these PrimaTek paints were recently analysed by geologists and pigment experts (check out their findings here) on Instagram @worldpigmentday, and the was revealed that very little of the labelled stone or pigment was in the paint itself.

 With that caveat, some of the colours are unique that I could recommend.
 Do note that some of the PrimaTek paints are weak (Lapis, Sugelite) and extremely gummy and difficult to paint with (Bronzite, Mayan Blue)